RapidWright Data Files

 Note

-release, the data files were split into two downloads (rapidwright_data.zip and rapidwright_data2.zip).
-In 2023.1.0, we switched to Zstandard compression for all our data files that has allowed the release to be consolidated back to a single release zip file. rapidwright_data.zip and rapidwright_data2.zip.
+Due to GitHub size limitations, 2022.1.0 to 2022.2.3 and 2024.1.0 and later releases, the data files are split into two downloads (rapidwright_data.zip and rapidwright_data2.zip).
+In 2023.1.0, we switched to Zstandard compression for all our data files that has allowed the release to be consolidated back to a single release zip file, but newer devices starting in 2024.1.0 caused the release to exceed the limit again.
+All files except Series 7 devices are in rapidwright_data.zip and Series 7 devices are in rapidwright_data2.zip.